neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 So that's what I mean about being caught in the gears of history.

-There's a fascinating list of remembrances at the back of the book called [The German Army and Genocide](https://www.amazon.com/German-Army-Genocide-Prisoners-Civilians/dp/1565845250), which is edited by the Hamburg Institute for Social Research.
+There's a fascinating list of remembrances at the back of the book called "The German Army and Genocide"[^11], which is edited by the Hamburg Institute for Social Research.

 It's one of the books that came out of that groundbreaking exhibition in the 1990s that shattered the myth of the Klinvermacht.